kevee/kevee.github.com/src/resume.md

   - dates: 1998 — 2002
     content: B.A.
 Social History, Cal State Monterey Bay
 work:
+  - dates: 2022-present
+    title: Technical Lead  — Elections Team at [US Digital Response](http://usdigitalresponse.org/)
+    description: I manage a team of staff and volunteer engineers who build tools for jurisdictions around the country to run elections.
+We have made an entire infrastructure around using Airtable and other low-code tools along with traditional development best practices to ensure that these products are maintainable and scalable.
+With this platform, we have deployed four separate products to dozens of different jurisdictions.
+  - dates: 2021 — 2022
+    title: Archivist — [The COVID Tracking Project Archive](https://www.library.ucsf.edu/archives/covid-19-pandemic/the-covid-tracking-project-archive/) at UCSF
+    description: After the COVIID Tracking Project ended, we wrote a grant to archive the entire project, including internal document, public communications, and the data itself.
+I wrote custom tools for archiving internall tools like Slack and Github issues for future researchers after the archive comes out of embargo.
   - dates: 2020 — 2021
     title: Website Lead — [The COVID Tracking Project](https://covidtracking.com/)
     description: As the web team lead, I coordinated designers, developers, and data entry specialists to produce the most accurate website tracking COVID-19 in the United States.
 My team had 15-30 members at any time, within a project of over 900 volunteers.
 We won a [Sigma Award](https://sigmaawards.org/the-covid-tracking-project-at-the-atlantic/)  and [American Journalism Online Award](https://journalism.nyu.edu/graduate/programs/american-journalism-online-masters/awards/2021-winners/) for our reporting and visualizations.
   - dates: 2007 — 2019
     title: Web Developer — [Cal State Monterey Bay](https://csumb.edu/)
     description: |